telerik/kendo-react/docs/knowledge-base/grid-column-auto-width.md

 In order to automatically calculate the column width, we can suggest using the Canvas API [measureText](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/measureText) function that can calculate the text width based on the font weight, size, and family.
 Then we can use that information to dynamically set the width of the column.

 {% meta id:index height:560 %}
+{% embed_file grid/auto-width/canvas/app.jsx preview %}
-{% embed_file grid/auto-width/canvas/main.jsx preview %}
+{% embed_file grid/auto-width/canvas/main.jsx %}
 {% embed_file shared/shared-products.json %}
 {% endmeta %}